 - And Superman's wife Loana.
 See Composite Character above.

 - Many, but the most affecting is that Brainiac still shrunk Kandor in Superman's fantasy and took it away.
 At the end of his dream, Kal-El visits the Kandor Crater with his son.

 - The story might have been influenced by another comic, "Superman's Secret Afterlife" from 1979, where the hero was also trapped in an illusionary alternate life by some of his enemies, also using an alien creature.

-- Nothing Is Scarier: Unlike the comic version, in the animated version we never actually get to see what it is that Mongul sees in his fantasy.
+- Nothing Is Scarier: Unlike the comic version, in the animated version we never actually get to see what it is that Mongul sees in his fantasy (though we do hear small snippets of it).
 And yet, it is so much worse...

 - Offscreen Moment of Awesome: A very brief version in the animated adaptation, in which Superman overpowers Mongul, who previously had the upper hand, while falling through several floors in thick smoke.

 - Off with His Head!: In Mongul's dream, he rips Superman's head off, puts it in a pike and parades it as he conquers Earth.

 - Playing Possum: Wonder Woman in the DCAU version.

 - Politically Incorrect Villain: Mongul makes a number of blatantly sexist remarks toward Wonder Woman in both adaptations, which is ironic since at least in the comic he speaks of gender distinctions as something he's only heard about.

 - Kick the Dog: General consensus seems to be that he's doing it just to be a prick.